 The proposed leasing of state land for geothermal resource development is a discretionary act that may ultimately commit previously undeveloped areas to relatively long-term industrial activity.
-The most significant impacts ensuing from development activities will be concentrated on site in the form of areal disruption or preclusion of present land uses functions.
-Incompatibility with sensitive land uses off-site such as residential and recreational areas, may also be apparent, although minimal and generally mitigatable.
+The most significant impacts ensuing from development activities will be concentrated on-site in the form of areal disruption or preclusion of present land use functions.
+Incompatibility with sensitive land uses offsite such as residential and recreational areas could occur as geothermal development proceeds in Lake County.

-The most effective mitigation of potential and use impacts is to ensure that all subsequent development activities will be pursued in compliance with county and state development standards in order to minimize conflicts to adjacent land uses.
+The most effective mitigation of potential land use impacts is to ensure that all subsequent development activities will be pursued in compliance with county and state development standards in order to minimize conflicts to adjacent land uses.

-Measures to minimize the land surface required for development, such as directional drilling and limitations on cut and fill activities, should be implemented to minimize disturbance of existing acreage devoted to watershed, wildlife habitat and recreation.
+Measures to minimize the land surface required for development, such as directional drilling and limitations on cut and fill netivities, should be implemented to minimize disturbance of existing acreage devoted to watershed, wildlife habitat and recreation.
 In addition, well sites should be located as close as is feasible to existing roadways to limit the need for constructing additional access roads.
 All disturbed areas should be revegetated as soon as possible after the construction phase and upon termination of production operations.